 Wade rolled his eyes.
 He knew that they also didn’t have the manpower or the time to divert the creek, either.
 Wade had been a part of work teams in the past that had done that, but he always thought it would just present problems later down the line as the water had to go somewhere.

-“Here we are, boss,” Jeremiah said.
+“Here we are, Boss,” Jeremiah said.

 “Nash, please,” Wade muttered wearily as they reached the end of a hump of land, clustered with short, thorny trees.
-He didn’t like being called Boss, but no matter what he preferred, it seemed to be what the workers called him.
+He didn’t like being called boss, but no matter what he preferred, it seemed to be what the workers called him.

-The creek already had the beginnings of a simple platform bridge put in, with long beams forming a bed across the bare three meter gap they had to cross, with shorter struts rising from the creek bed to secure it.
+The creek already had the beginnings of a simple platform bridge put in, with long beams forming a bed across the bare three-meter gap they had to cross, and shorter struts rising from the creek bed to secure it.

-Or it should have had the bridge, Wade narrowed his eyes to see the collapsed timber ahead of him.
+Or SHOULD have held the bridge, Wade narrowed his eyes to see the collapsed timber ahead of him.

+The struts below the bridge were gone.
+Wade could see fresh, darker tears in the gorge walls where they had been ripped from their footings.

 Crow’s Foot Creek was very narrow, but it was deep.
-Wade reigned Charger in at the edge to look down at a cut that was easily three times his height.
+Wade reined Charger in at the edge to look down at a cut that was easily three times his height.
 A glimmer of water shimmered at the bottom, edged by flowering shrubs.

 “What happened here?
 The wood stapled in?”
 Wade frowned.

-They had used four large flat beams to span the short distance, but all four of them were not tumbled into the creek, with great gouges in the ground where the wood had been ‘stapled’ – or wooden pins driven into the ground.
+They had used four large flat beams to span the short distance, but all four of them had tumbled into the creek, with great gouges in the ground where the wood had been ‘stapled’—or wooden pins driven into the ground.

-“I don’t know sir.
+“I don’t know, sir.
 We came to check it this morning, and found it like this,” Jeremiah said dolefully.

-Wade led Charger (who was confident on edges) to walk along the creek side, until he could see the problem.
+Wade led Charger (who was confident on edges) along the creek side, until he could see the problem.

 The beams underneath had been knocked out.
 And then the main flat stretches had been dug out.